zandalman/tutorial/README.md

 # tutorial
-This is a github tutorial for YUAA
+This is a github tutorial for YUAA.